LewisGaul/minegauler/docs/design.md

 handling highscores.
 Currently the frontend is made responsible, meaning the core has no interaction with highscores (all logic is in the `highscores` module anyway).

+## Solver

+The computationally intensive logic of the solver is compiled to a C library to be called from Python.

+### Probability Calculator

+The probability calculator takes in a minesweeper board in an intermediate state and returns a grid of probabilities for the unclicked cells of the board.
+The probability calculation we're interested in is the probability of each unclicked cell containing *at least one* mine.
+A similar method can be used for similar calculations, however, such as finding the expected number of mines in each of the cells.

+The algorithm for calculating the probabilities has many steps, with some of them being quite slow to compute.
+See [Minesweeper Probabilities](./Minesweeper%20Probabilities.pdf) for more details of the calculations.

+ 1. Find the equivalence groups of cells next to revealed numbers (this is optional, it would be just as valid to treat each cell as its own 'group' - grouping equivalent cells together is just a relatively simple way to optimise later steps).
+The unclicked cells with no neighbouring revealed numbers can be treated as a single equivalence group.
+ 2. Find all possible configurations of mines in the equivalence groups.
+ 3. For each configuration, calculate its relative probability (this will require calculation of the number of ways to arrange mines within the equivalence groups).
+ 4. Divide the relative probabilities by the sum of all relative probabilities to obtain the actual probabilities of each configuration occurring.
+ 5. Given a configuration (a fixed number mines in each group), for each group calculate the probability of a single cell within the group containing at least one mine.
+Sum up these probabilities for each configuration, weighting by the probability of the configurations occurring.

+A brief discussion of the complexity of these steps is given below - for an implementation-level design see [Solver Design](./solver-design.md).

+#### Step 1 - Finding equivalance groups

+This step is fairly straightforward and quick, just loop over the cells and characterise them by the number cells they're adjacent to.

+#### Step 2 - Finding mine configurations

+This is by far the most complex step, both computationally and in terms of the algorithm.